parknam5125/temp-repository/README.md

-this repository is temp-repository for open source lab
+This repository is temp-repository for open source lab